 How to Spend 48 Hours in Dallas

-If you are only staying a couple if days in Big D, you have a chance to experience some of the best Texas has to offer.
-From fantastic food, great art, fabulous shopping, and cowboys of all shapes and sizes.
+If you are only staying a couple of days in Big D, you have a chance to experience some of the best Texas has to offer.
+From fantastic food, great art, fabulous shopping, and cowboys of all shapes and sizes, all you have to do is look for cheap flights to Dallas for your Texas-size adventure to begin!

 The Dallas Skyline has been voted the best International Skyline, where Downtown Dallas glows with its neon and LED lights at night.
 But the Skyline is even more magnificent during the day, as the glass and iron towering office buildings form an orderly line around historical early 20th century buildings.